 Through our visit to this holy place, let us allow ourselves to be fascinated by the testimony of the first Christians so that it may lead us to become aware of the sufferings of the Church of yesterday and today.
+Let us in this Jubilee Year truly take this experience as "Pilgrims of Hope," marking this experience today as a time of reconciliation, renewal, and spiritual reflection.

-(brief pause for reflection)
+(pause)